aneasystone/github-trending/README.md

 ## Go

+* 【2024-05-06】[missuo / FreeDuckDuckGo](https://github.com/missuo/FreeDuckDuckGo) - Use DuckDuckGo for free with GPT-3.5-Turbo.
 * 【2024-05-05】[charmbracelet / wish](https://github.com/charmbracelet/wish) - Make SSH apps, just like that! 💫
 * 【2024-05-02】[appleboy / gorush](https://github.com/appleboy/gorush) - A push notification server written in Go (Golang).
 * 【2024-05-02】[kaytu-io / kaytu](https://github.com/kaytu-io/kaytu) - The Kaytu CLI helps you save on cloud costs by finding the perfect server sizes.
 Kaytu analyzes historical usage and provides tailored recommendations, ensuring you only pay for the resources you need.